shivanikush/ASBL_Data_Analyst_Intern-Assignment/README.md

 4. Find answers to the below questions from this dataset.
-(Questions which are marked as OPTIONAL if answered will add more marks to your final scoring metrics)

-  a.
-Which are the top 5 directors who produce most of the movies only?
+(Questions which are marked as OPTIONAL if answered will add more marks to your final scoring metrics) _ Which are the top 5 directors who produce most of the movies only?<br>
-  b.
-Which are the top 5 genres which are liked by people or here liking means listed on the portal of Netflix (you can find a count for each genre and         list the top 5 genres) for movies and TV shows?
+  _ Which are the top 5 genres which are liked by people or here liking means listed on the portal of Netflix (you can find a count for each genre and         list the top 5 genres) for movies and TV shows? <br>
-  c.
-Which 2 directors should Netflix collaborate with more based on the increase in their movies or tv shows over the past years?
-[OPTIONAL]
+  _ Which 2 directors should Netflix collaborate with more based on the increase in their movies or tv shows over the past years? **[OPTIONAL]** <br>
-  d.
-Which are the top 10 actors who are liked by people and have the most content on the Netflix OTT platform.
+  _ Which are the top 10 actors who are liked by people and have the most content on the Netflix OTT platform. <br>
-  e.
-Which 2 actors should Netflix collaborate with more based on the increase in their movies or tv shows over the past years?
-[OPTIONAL]
+  _ Which 2 actors should Netflix collaborate with more based on the increase in their movies or tv shows over the past years? **[OPTIONAL]** <br>